VERONA: ARCO DELLA COSTA…

-The Costa Arch, located on Costa Street between Piazza delle Erbe and Piazza dei Signori, is a walkway connecting the Palace of the Region with the Domus Nova.
-This walkway was used to lead magistrates from their residence to the city courthouse, thus avoiding passing through the city streets where they could have been bribed by malevolent people in the process of sentencing the trials that followed.
+The Arco della Costa, located on Via della Costa between Piazza delle Erbe and Piazza dei Signori,isa passageway connecting the Regional Government Building with the Domus Nova.
+This walkway was used to escort magistrates from their residence to the city court, thus avoiding the city streets where they might have been bribed by malicious individuals during the sentencing phase of the trials that followed.

-Added to this interesting connection is the fascination of the presence of a bone hanging in its central keystone whose origin is not certain.
+In addition to this intriguing connection, there is the intrigue of a bone hanging from its central keystone, the origin of which is uncertain.

-Its location seems to date from the early 1600s to the mid-1700s, and numerous hypotheses are linked to it...
+It appears to date from between the early 1600s and the mid-1700s, and there are numerous theories surrounding it…

-Some think it may be the fossil of a marine reptile called an ichthyosaur found in the Lessini Mountains and later hung on the arch as a protective function of the city of Verona.
+Some believe it may be the fossil of a marine reptile called an ichthyosaur, found in the Lessini Mountains and later hung on the arch to protect the city of Verona.

-Another assumption is that the bone is a "devil's rib," a relic recovered by the Crusaders during the Battle of Lepanto against the Turks in 1571.
+Another theory is that the bone is a“devil’s rib,”a relic recovered by the Crusaders during the Battle of Lepanto against the Turks in 1571.

-In fact, the most likely hypothesis identifies it as a whale rib hung by an apothecary store (modern-day pharmacy) as a sign to attract customers.
-Whale bone powder was in fact used in medicine of the time to cure various ailments.
+In fact, the most likely theory identifies it as a whale bone hanging from an apothecary’s shop (the equivalent of a modern-day pharmacy) as a sign to attract customers.
+Whale bone powder was, in fact, used in medicine at the time to treat various ailments.

 Legend has it that the bone will fall only when a pure-hearted and honest person passes under the arch…